Japan opens mass vaccination sites for elderly ahead of Olympics

 Just 4.4% of Japan's population of 125 million have received at least one vaccine dose, according to Reuters' global tracker, the slowest rate among the world's larger, rich countries.

 Japan began its inoculation push in mid-February, later than most major economies.
-The campaign was slowed initially by scant supplies of imported doses of Pfizer Inc and BioNTech SE vaccines.
-But even as shipments increased the rollout has been hampered by manpower shortages, logistical hurdles and malfunctions in the reservation system.
+The campaign was slowed initially by scant supplies of imported doses of Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE) vaccines.
+But even as shipments increased the rollout has been hampered by manpower shortages, logistical hurdles and malfunctions in the reservation system. read more

 Our Standards: The Thomson Reuters Trust Principles.